 Our kitchens are often the hearts of our homes, where we cook, eat, work, and congregate.
 The kitchen countertops must perform all manner of functions from food preparation and serving, to work and homework station.
 These are surfaces that end up supporting a variety of activities from the people and pets in our homes.
 But which material is the best for one’s use?
 There are so many choices, it can feel overwhelming.
 To help you decide, I’ve listed some of the most popular options and their key characteristics:

 3. Granite is a naturally occurring rock formed by the cooling of lava combined with quartz, feldspar, mica and various other minerals.
 Always beautiful but rare to find a bargain.
-The exactmix of minerals is what determines the color and pattern of thegranite.
-The beauty of granite is that it can almost always be repaired, stains removed and it will not scratch or etch from acids, and it handles a hot pot better than man-made stone.
+The exact mix of minerals is what determines the color and pattern of the granite.
+The beauty of granite is that it can almost always be repaired, stains can be removed, and it will not scratch or etch from acids.
+It handles a hot pot better than man-made stone.
 The downside is that it can pit and chip.
-And because natural stone is porous, you’ll need to seal it from time to time, if you want to keep it stain free and looking like new.
+And because natural stone is porous, you’ll need to seal it from time to time if you want to keep it stain free and looking like new.

 4. Concrete is a truly custom material.
 It can be tinted any color and shaped into any form you can imagine.
 But concrete is not only very expensive, it is very porous, so it must be sealed often.

 5. Quartzite is a natural stone formed from sandstone, unlike granite which comes from lava.
 It is incredibly durable and comes in a range of hues, from brown to blue to bright white, and includes all kinds of movement veining.
 The downside is that it must be sealed once to twice a year to prevent staining, as it is a porous stone.
 Be careful – stone yards often label a slab as quartzite, but it is actually marble, and it will stain or etch.
 Test the slab with a glass tile.
 If it is quartzite, the glass will scratch easily, while marble will not.